 Sprinkle rub over the buttered skin.

-Optional: Truss the turkey.
-Tie the legs together with kitchen twine.
+Optional: Truss the legs together by tying with kitchen twine.
 This is more for visual appeal than anything.
 It will cook evenly whether trussed or not.

-- When the internal temperature of the turkey reaches 165F, remove from the oven (see How Long To Cook A Turkey in a Convection Oven above for temp instructions.
+- When the internal temperature reaches 165°F, remove from the oven (see How Long To Cook A Turkey in a Convection Oven above for temp instructions

 - Cover with foil and let rest for 20-30 minutes.
 See How Long To Rest a Turkey, below.